 This is another great podcast from Emergency Medicine Cases:

-[Note to myself: The show notes are simply outstanding so there is no point in publishing excerpts but I did anyway.
-I couldn’t help it.]
+[Note to occasional readers: The show notes are simply outstanding so there is really no point in publishing excerpts.
+I do it because it helps me remember the post.]

 And here is the direct link to the podcast.